joeyverbeke/gradi-mediation/README.md

 # Gradi Mediation

 ## Overview
 Gradi Mediation implements an end-to-end speech mediation loop.
-Audio is captured on an ESP32-S3 with an ICS-43434 microphone, gated on the desktop with WebRTC VAD, transcribed by either whisper.cpp or Faster-Whisper, refined through a vLLM prompt, and synthesised by Kokoro-FastAPI for playback on dual MAX98357A speakers.
+Audio is captured on an ESP32-S3 with an ICS-43434 microphone, gated on the desktop with WebRTC VAD, transcribed by whisper.cpp, Faster-Whisper, or Vosk, refined through a vLLM prompt, and synthesised by Kokoro-FastAPI for playback on dual MAX98357A speakers.
 The desktop drives the state machine so that the microphone and speakers never contend.

 ## Hardware & Services
 - ESP32-S3 + ICS-43434 mic + dual MAX98357A amplifiers, connected over USB CDC.
-- Desktop services: WebRTC VAD (Python), Whisper ASR (whisper.cpp or Faster-Whisper), vLLM text transformer, Kokoro-FastAPI TTS.
+- Desktop services: WebRTC VAD (Python), ASR engines (whisper.cpp, Faster-Whisper, or Vosk), vLLM text transformer, Kokoro-FastAPI TTS.
 - Optional GPU acceleration for Faster-Whisper when `--fw-device cuda` is selected.

 ## Repository Layout
 - `firmware/esp32s3_audio_min/` – minimal Arduino sketch that continuously streams mic PCM and plays queued audio, now signalling playback completion.
 - `desktop_vad/` – WebRTC VAD wrapper and configs for gating capture.
-- `asr/` – whisper.cpp and Faster-Whisper transcribers plus shared result types.
+- `asr/` – whisper.cpp, Faster-Whisper, and Vosk transcribers plus shared result types.
 - `llm/` – vLLM client utilities and prompt management.
 - `tts/` – Kokoro streaming client and helpers.
 - `controller/` – session controller, ESP bridge, and state machine logic.